srugano/facematch/README.md

 # Django Face Recognition System

 This Django project implements a face recognition system using the `face_recognition` library.
-It includes functionality for encoding faces from a training dataset, recognizing faces in new images, and running these tasks asynchronously using Celery.
+It includes functionality for comparing a new face encoding against each individual in the database one by one in a straightforward approach.

+This strategy, while simple, does not scale well with an increasing number of people.
+Each comparison necessitates substantial computer effort, and as the dataset develops, the overall time and resources required for these computations climb linearly.
+This causes a performance bottleneck, especially in bigger systems with dozens or millions of users.
+The additional computational load can strain the system, resulting in slower reaction times and perhaps higher operational expenses as more powerful hardware is required to meet the demand.

 ## Features